Centennial

 Fr.
 Manny Alvarez admiring the scale model at the CB Fisk Workshop in Gloucester, Massachusetts

-Rendering of the New STS Multipurpose Center from Across the Blacktop
+Rendering of the main entrance of the New STS Multipurpose Center

-The New STS Multipurpose Center will feature multiple classrooms, a full performing arts stage, a smaller practice stage/black box theater, a full indoor basketball court, new athletic offices, a new main office area, and a new, more secure access/entry point to campus for parents and visitors.
+The New STS Multipurpose Center will feature multiple classrooms, a full performing arts stage, a smaller practice stage/black box theater, a full indoor basketball court, and new athletic offices.

-View of the New STS Multipurpose Center from the Sports Field
+View of the New Muli-Purpose Center from the Field

 With the music room being relocated to the new Multipurpose Center, the existing music room on the 2nd floor can be restored to the School Chapel, returning Jesus Christ, truly present in the Blessed Sacrament, to the heart of our school campus.